Noggin (brand): Streaming service (original)

 On March 5, 2015, Noggin relaunched as a streaming service.
 It included older shows from Noggin's time as a cable channel.
 In 2020, Noggin premiered new shows available exclusively on the service.
 These included an exercise show called Yoga Friends and a cooking show called School of Yum.
 Kinderwood, an animated series about five classmates at a magical school, premiered on Noggin in 2020.
 In 2021, the service introduced a half-hour educational show called Noggin Knows and a series of shorts called The Noggins, which featured new teal-colored mascots called Noggins.
 In 2023, it premiered a dance show called Dance Squad with Ailey and a nature show called Troop Dragonfly.

 The Noggin streaming service also launched internationally.
 Spanish and Portuguese versions were released in Latin America in November 2015.
-On September 21, 2020, it was announced that the Noggin service would launch in the United Kingdom, France, Germany and Austria as an add-on to Amazon Prime Video.
+On September 21, 2020, it was announced that the Noggin service would launch in four European countries (United Kingdom, France, Germany and Austria) as an add-on to Amazon Prime Video and Apple TV.

 On February 13, 2024, when Paramount Global CEO Bob Bakish announced that the company would be laying off 800 workers, unconfirmed reports began surfacing on social media that Noggin would shut down due to layoffs.
 Two days later, Kidscreen reported that the entire Noggin team was laid off and the Noggin service would be shutting down in the coming months; they also announced that Noggin stopped accepting new subscribers, with a transition period for current subscribers.
 On May 3, an email notified customers that the Noggin service would shut down on July 2, 2024, and customers who were still subscribed to Noggin would no longer be billed after May 30.
 The service was shut down on July 2, 2024.

 Streaming service (revival)

 On August 21, 2025, it was announced that Noggin would relaunch as a new streaming service for an older audience of pre-teens.
 A Kidscreen article confirmed that Paramount Global sold Noggin to Kristen Kane, who previously ran Noggin as its CEO from 2019 to 2024.
 Following the sale, Noggin is now fully independent.

-The relaunched Noggin features a virtual game world, "Noggintown," which is an updated version of "Nogginville" from the previous Noggin app.
-The game replaces the previous preschool-aged player avatars with teenage avatars.
+The relaunched Noggin features a virtual game world, "Nogginville," which was carried over from the previous Noggin app.
+The game was updated to replace the previous preschool-aged player avatars with teenage avatars.

 Mascots

-Throughout its history, Noggin has featured unique cartoon characters who acted as the hosts and mascots of the brand.
+Throughout its history, Noggin has featured unique animated characters who acted as the hosts and mascots of the brand.
 During Noggin's time as a cable channel, these mascots often appeared during program breaks to introduce shows.
 Noggin has had the following mascots: